 CEOs are far more likely to invest in wellness when they believe it drives business results.
 Among the 78% of CEOs who view wellness as an investment, four out of five (80%) plan to increase funding next year.
 In contrast, among the 22% who see wellness as an expense, only 65% plan to boost investment.
-On the flip side, scepticism has real consequences.
-CEOs who doubt the impact of wellness programmes are five times more likely to cut budgets (15% vs. 3%) or opt out entirely (15% vs. 1%).
+On the flip side, skepticism has real consequences.
+CEOs who doubt the impact of wellness programs are five times more likely to cut budgets (15% vs. 3%) or opt out entirely (15% vs. 1%).

 Whether CEOs view wellness as an investment or an expense does more than shape whether or not they invest-it determines how much they're willing to spend.
-Mindset doesn't just shape whether CEOs invest or not-it determines how much they're willing to spend.
-Leaders who see wellness as a strategic driver of business performance tend to fund it accordingly.